lytedev/love2d-bootstrap/README.md

 The hump library files must be included in the project.
 You can quickly grab them with the following command:

 `git clone https://github.com/vrld/hump.git lib/hump`

-# Build

-## Windows

-To build your love project, simply run `build.bat`.

-This will require that you have the LOVE executable and the necessary DLLs in `lib/love` and that the 7-Zip executable can be found in your PATH.

-## Linux

-Run `sh build.sh`.
-You will need to have the love and p7zip packages installed.

-**NOTE**: Tested on Arch Linux only.

-## OSX

-Coming soon?

 # TODO